flueke/mvme/doc/sphinx/source/analysis.rst

 Expression Condition
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Higher level condition, accepting multiple other conditions as its input.
 Uses
-the `exprtk`_ library to evaulate a user-defined expression.
+the `exprtk`_ library to evaluate a user-defined expression.
 The expression
 result becomes the conditions output value.

 .. index:: Analysis Processing Chain, Readout Data Processing